S$ 166 Find Cheap Flights from Southeast Asia to China

 • How many cities have direct flights to China?

 From Southeast Asia, there are direct flights to China from 16 cities.
-The city with the most direct flights is Bangkok, with 1,212 direct flights each week.
+The city with the most direct flights is Singapore, with 1,122 direct flights each week.

 • How many direct flights to China are there each day?

-There are around 696 direct flights from within Southeast Asia to China every day.
-Most flights (27%) depart at night.
+There are around 620 direct flights from within Southeast Asia to China every day.
+Most flights (29%) depart in the morning.

 • How many direct flights to China are there each week?